NKD52/Games/README.md

 ## Games

 ### [Minesweeper](https://github.com/NKD52/Games/tree/main/Minesweeper)
-Description: A brief description of the first game.
+Description: A simple game I developed with the help of the internet as well as various other sources.
+This is my very first programming project!

-Programming Language: Language used to develop the game.
+Programming Language: c++

 ## Getting Started